joemoose/psiops/docs/playing.md

 ### Combat Mode

 *Combat mode* begins the moment the situation demands split‑second decisions.
-The game shifts to structured rounds, defined zones, and sequenced actions.
+The game shifts to structured *rounds*, defined *zones*, and sequenced *actions*.
 Time becomes granular, and movement becomes precise.
 Every choice carries immediate consequences.

 Each round, you declare your actions, resolve them, and adapt to the battlefield as threats evolve.
 Combat mode emphasizes positioning, timing, and decisive tactical play.

 See the [Combat](combat.md) section for details.

 ## Action Rolls